We’ve seen that Rye code can consist of literal values, for example:

 ; prints: 42

 Everything in Rye returns a value.
-Use of Set-words also return the assigned value, so they could be used inline of expreee.
+Use of set-words also return the assigned value, so they could be used inline within an expression.

 fruits: 100 + apples: 12 + 21